bmckenzie93/natours/README.md

   [2:50pm]
   I am at the point where I have my work flow environment all set up and am ready to move on with the natours project, but first I want to go back to my wild water world project and implement some of what I have learned on it.
 I want to make the buttons have a cool animation.

+  [3:17pm]
+  Nevermind I am so done with that damn project.
+MOVE ON BRANDON!

+  [3:42pm]
+  Code refactored, scss styles nested